Live Well With Dementia: adaptation for people living with dementia

 Purpose

-The Live Well with dementia programme was initiated to fill a gap in Alzheimer's Society services, of a structured, peer group programme that is based on self-management principles for people living with dementia
+The Live Well with dementia programme was initiated to fill a gap in Alzheimer's Society services.
+It would offer a structured, peer group programme for people living with dementia, based on self-management principles.

-The programme was directed by people living with dementia through what they said about their experience during the programme and what they shared about what mattered to them.
-In total this was about 80 people living with early to moderate stage dementia
+The programme was guided by people living with dementia through what they shared about their experiences during the programme and what mattered most to them.
+In total, around 80 people living with early to moderate stage dementia took part.

-• After each session the facilitators used group discussion to evaluate the participants' experience.
-The feedback then informed the programme itself.
+After each session, facilitators used group discussions to evaluate participants’ experiences.
+The feedback was then used to inform and shape the ongoing development of the programme.

-The experience of people with dementia in year one's pilot programme, identified areas for development.
-These were explored with people with dementia in years two and three.
+Experiences shared by people with dementia during the first year’s pilot programme helped identify areas for development.
+These areas were then explored further with people with dementia during years two and three.

-What happened as a result of the activity:
+What happened as a result of the programme

-Learning from the experience of people with dementia, enabled a generic programme to be adapted to become a dementia-specific person-centred self-management programme, able to meet the needs of a wide range of people, to help them adjust to living with a diagnosis of early stage dementia.
+Learning from the experiences of people with dementia enabled a generic programme to be adapted into a dementia-specific, person-centred self-management programme.
+The programme was designed to meet the needs of a wide range of people and to help them adjust to living with a diagnosis of early-stage dementia.

-Further improvements, learning from more people with dementia: organisers decided to look at
+As further learning was gained from more people living with dementia, organisers decided to focus on:

-• Increasing the opportunities that programme participants have to influence its development further.
+• Increasing opportunities for programme participants to influence the programme’s ongoing development.

-• Potential opportunities for people living with dementia to be involved in supporting the delivery of the programme.
+• Exploring potential opportunities for people living with dementia to be involved in supporting the delivery of the programme.

-• Live Well with dementia programme was made business as usual at Alzheimer's Society in 2015.
-It continues to be delivered in areas where funded.
+The Live Well with Dementia programme became part of business as usual at the Alzheimer's Society in 2015.

 What changed for people with dementia:

-• 'LISTEN and LEARN from the widest range of people affected at the earliest stage possible – engage at all points – test and iterate based of their feedback and from the perspective of their lived experience!'
-(Beverley Page-Banks)
+It's important for us to listen to and learn from the widest range of people affected by dementia, and at the earliest stage possible.
+By engaging with people at all points in the dementia journey, we can thoroughly test the programme from the perspective of their lived experience.

 Key contact: